OpenThermochronology/Thermochron.jl/README.md

 Additional systems and models are expected to be added in future releases.

 ## Installation
-Thermochron.jl can be installed in the same ways you would install any other registered Julia package, i.e.
+Thermochron.jl is written in the open-source programming language Julia, for which installation instructions are available at [julialang.org/install](https://julialang.org/install/).
+As a registered Julia package, Thermochron.jl can by installed by typing
 ```julia
 ] add Thermochron
 ```